1614 College Avenue, Fredericksburg, VA 22401

 Associate Campus Minister

-Matt is a native of Lakeville, MA and attended college at Suffolk University (Class of 2022) in Boston where he studied Politics, Philosophy, and Economics, with a minor in Religious Studies.
+Matt is a native of Lakeville, Massachusetts and attended college at Suffolk University in Boston where he studied Politics, Philosophy, and Economics, with a minor in Religious Studies.
 It was during this time where he first encountered Jesus Christ.
 Matt entered the Church at the Easter Vigil in April 2019 and became heavily involved at Boston University’s Catholic Center where he was formed by the FOCUS missionaries on campus and eventually got involved as a student leader.
 After college, Matt taught 7th through 9th grade theology as a St. Thomas More Teaching Fellow in the Archdiocese of Boston.
 While teaching was a blessing, he felt called to evangelize in the same place that he found his faith.
-Matt has family in the Charlottesville area and has long desired to relocate to Virginia.
-He eagerly awaits this next step and is excited to work with the students at UMW!
-Matt enjoys reading, hiking, country music, and is an avid fan of Boston sports.
-His favorite saints include St. Thomas More, St. John Henry Newman, St. Anthony of Lisbon, and St. Thomas Aquinas.
+Matt has family in the Charlottesville area and had long3

 Contact Matt at matt@umwccm.org